hzeller/air-filter-box/README.md

 # Air filter box

-for the next wildfire season.
+Getting ready for the next wildfire season.

 This is using [MERV13 filters from Amazon](https://amazon.com/dp/B00CJZ7TB2)